 Have you ever said, “if I could only get an interview, I could prove I’m a great fit?”

 Video interviewing can help make this happen.
 It takes seconds for employers to send out a video interview request versus hours scheduling and conducting a single in-person conversation.
 With this technology, recruiters can conceivably interview more people.

 Plus, there are no more surprises.
 Instead of getting caught off guard by a rogue question, you now have time to think deeply about the answer you provide.
 The interview may now feel more like an open-book test versus an interrogation because you can ensure you’ve taken your time and provided the best answer possible.

 Last, you no longer have to stress over traveling to the employer’s office.
 Video interviews are done from your location, which eliminates traveling to a place you’re unfamiliar with and meeting people you don’t know.
 You’ll save money on gas or transportation too.
 Never fear, this is a preliminary screening, so chances are you’ll eventually be invited for an in-person interview if you make it to the next stage in the selection process.

 If you don’t have the technology or know how to use your webcam, you’re going to be out of luck.

 Prepping For The Video Interview

 Like any other interview, you want to prepare by conducting research on the company, its competition and prepare answers to standard interview questions.
-You can see a detailed list of interview prep steps here.

 Dan Finnigan says that most 20-somethings (Gen Y) will be comfortable with video interviews given their lifetime exposure to technology and mobile devices, but just in case, here are some reminders to prep for a video interview.